 - H&M group commits to a climate neutral supply chain for tier 1–2 by 2030.

-- H&M group has a commitment to use 100% renewable energy in its own operations; the share is 96% today compared to 78% in 2015.
+- H&M group has a commitment to use 100% renewable energy in its own operations; the share is 96% today.

-- H&M group is a proud member of the WWF Climate Savers program.
+- H&M group is a proud member of the WWF Climate Savers program — a climate leadership programme that seeks to transform businesses into leaders of the low-carbon economy.

 * Unavoidable emissions are the remaining greenhouse gas emissions we create, even after a focused increase in energy efficiency and transition to renewable energy.
 These could include emissions from fossil-based household electricity when customers wash their clothes.